RaduEmanuel92/ctfs/README.md

-# Some writeups for the CTF's that I've attended to.
+# Some writeups for the CTFs that I've attended to.